 The U.S. ACS 1-year estimate of median housing value ($MHV) increased from $229,700 in 2018 to $240,500 in 2019.
 The ACS 2020 estimate, which will be impacted by the pandemic, will not be available until September 2021.
 The ProximityOne 2020 estimate of $MHV is $270,500.

 Click this API link to view a CSV-like file showing the 2019 median household income and median housing value by state.
 Join me in a Data Analytics Web Session (see below) to integrate these data into a map view like shown below.
 Add other data.

-– view developed using CV XE GIS software and associated GIS project.
+– view developed using ProximityOne CV XE GIS

 About the Author

-— Warren Glimpse is former senior Census Bureau statistician responsible for innovative data access and use operations.
+— Warren Glimpse is former senior Census Bureau statistician responsible for national scope statistical programs and innovative data access and use operations.
 He is also the former associate director of the U.S. Office of Federal Statistical Policy and Standards for data access and use.
 He has more than 20 years of experience in the private sector developing data resources and tools for integration and analysis of geographic, demographic, economic and business data.
 Contact Warren.
 Join Warren on LinkedIn.

 You must be logged in to post a comment.